danushgopinath/weatherwhisper/README.md

 ## Get an API Key

 1. Sign up at [https://openweathermap.org/api](https://openweathermap.org/api).
-2. Copy the 32‑character key.
+2. Copy your **32‑character** API key.
-3. One‑time setup:
+3. One‑time configuration:

 ```bash
 weatherwhisper config --api-key YOUR_KEY
 ```

-The key is stored in `config.ini` so you only set it once.
+The key is stored in `config.ini` so you only need to set it once.

 ---